 I have been collaborating to this project investigating the role of microorganisms for the phosphorous cycle in the Amazon forest

-Main participants: Veronika Mayer (PI), Alberto Canarini (Collaborator) and many others
+Main participants: Andreas Richter (PI), Christina Kaiser (Collaborator), Alberto Canarini (Collaborator) and many others